jcbhmr/bunw/README.md

 ![macOS](https://img.shields.io/static/v1?style=for-the-badge&message=macOS&color=000000&logo=macOS&logoColor=FFFFFF&label=)

 Just use `./bunw` as though it were the true `bun` binary!
-Anyone who clones your repo won't need to install deno themselves; the `./bunw` will auto-install a local copy into the `.bun` folder.
+Anyone who clones your repo won't need to install Bun themselves; the `./bunw` will auto-install a local copy into the `.bun` folder.

 ⚠️ Make sure you add `.bun` to your `.gitignore`!
 That's where `bun` will be installed to by the wrapper.